analysiscenter/meters/docs/intro/pipelines.rst

 Pipelines
 ==========

-This module contains a calss which allows to create a pipeline that we used to train models and make predictions.
-You can configurate pipelines your way and use it on own data or or adjust pipelines in order to get better perfomance.
+This module contains a class that allows to create a pipeline which we can use to train models and make predictions.
+You can configurate pipelines the way you want and use them on your data or adjust pipelines in order to get better perfomance.

 How to use
 -----------